<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 If only the home buying process were this easy.
 Reality, however, dictates that you’ll need much more information than what you can find scrolling real estate ads over a cup of coffee, especially if you’re a first-time buyer.

-Questions are a big part of home buying, and you’ll become comfortable asking about the unknowns.
+Questions are a big part of buying a home, and you’ll become comfortable asking about the unknowns.
 Some answers will come straight from your experience, but others will come from your real estate professionals’ expertise.

 So, you think you’re ready to buy a house?
-The following questions will help you familiarize yourself with the big issues involved in the home buying process.
+The following questions will help you familiarize yourself with the big issues involved with home buying.

 Don’t forget about the updates and renovation expenses you’ll want to begin immediately to make the house your own.
 Also, consider HOA fees or other memberships in your neighborhood that will require a down payment and/or monthly dues.

-2) Am I comfortable with my target neighborhoods' crime and public school statistics?
+Am I comfortable with crime and public school statistics in my target neighborhoods?

-3) Do I want to be a landlord if I PCS soon?
+Do I want to be a landlord if I'll be making a military move soon?

-If landlord life isn’t for you, you should also be aware of your risk tolerance for losing money on your home sale if you’re forced to sell due to an unexpected move.
+If landlord life isn’t for you, be aware of your risk tolerance for losing money on your home sale if you’re forced to sell because of an unexpected move.

 A property’s purchase price is just the beginning of a homeowner’s financial responsibilities, so be careful when reviewing pre-approvals from lenders.
 There’s often a big difference between how much you can afford to spend and how much a lender approves you to borrow.

-Just because a lender offers you a set amount, it doesn’t mean a holistic view of your finances agrees with the lender’s projected mortgage payment.
+Just because a lender offers you a set amount doesn’t mean a holistic view of your finances agrees with the lender’s projected mortgage payment.

 Questions to Ask Your Real Estate Agent